Meet the Maker

 Nicole was determined to work in wine from the get-go.
 In fact, at Michigan State University – her alma mater – there wasn’t a major for Viticulture, so she worked with her professors to tailor a curriculum that gave her hands-on experience in winemaking.
 She mastered enology, had an internship on an organic farm, and even studied sustainable agriculture in Costa Rica.

 Nicole immediately got her hands dirty after graduation, spending the next four years working in Vineyard Management and Winemaking at a vineyard in Northern Michigan.
+"It opened up a door to a world I never knew existed,” she shared.

-In 2001, Nicole married the love of her life, Kevin Walsh, and together they moved to California, where Nicole began a 19-year tenure at legendary Bonny Doon Vineyard in Santa Cruz.
+In 2001, Nicole married the love of her life, Kevin Walsh, and together they moved to California, where Nicole began a 19-year tenure at the legendary Bonny Doon Vineyard in Santa Cruz.
 While Napa or Sonoma may have been the expected path, she was excited to learn from those doing things differently in the wine industry – Bonny Doon’s culture of experimentation and focus on biodynamic and organic farming fit the bill.

 Nicole Walsh doing her thing.
 Photo credit: Wildu.co